Rubberazer/wall_e_t/README.md

 	./wall_e_t -recover

 ### Receive coin
-This will geberate a new bitcoin address in your wallet's "receive" branch and show it on screen
+This will generate a new bitcoin address in your wallet's "receive" branch and show it on screen

 	./wall_e_t -receive